 If you’re looking to get to the next level, in terms of content, engagement and monetisation, then upgrading to paid-for music is a must.
 Audio Network’s music is created by internationally renowned artists, composers and producers – and recorded in the world’s best studios.

-Audio Network’s Creator+ Licence costs from as little as £6.99 a track.
-Your licence allows you to use each individual track in one project or video and covers all sync and dubbing rights (but not performance rights.)
-Our search tools make it really easy to find exactly what you want, and you can download 10 free taster tracks from our catalogue of over 150,000 top quality edits.
+Whatever you need for your content, our search tools make it easy to find and you can download 10 free taster tracks from our catalogue of over 175,000 top quality edits.
 Get started right now!